Covid-19: New and existing support measures

 2020-10-05 | By Genoveva Geppaart

 The corona crisis has changed our lives completely: we have to limit our travels, work from home as much as possible, the government has set several limitations such as social distancing, and many of us are dealing with the challenges of children going to school again.
 If you are unsure what is and what is not allowed, have a look at the overview of general actions in the Netherlands.
-If you want to know more about the symptoms, are infected by COVID-19 or want to know how to avoid getting infected, have a look here.

 Financial support for companies, freelance workers and employers

 As a consequence of the corona crisis, many companies are having or anticipating financial difficulties, a lot of people have lost their job and freelance workers (ZZP’ers) often don’t have assignments anymore.
 This causes problems for both companies and individuals.

 The Dutch government has set up several regulations to support companies and freelance workers (ZZP’ers) financially.
 As the crisis will last some time, a third set of measures have replaced the earlier ones.
 These measures came into force on 1 October 2020 and last until 1July 2021.
 You can find more information on financial support for companies and for freelance workers (ZZP).

 Employers can also get financial support to be able to pay the wages of their employees.
 You can find the regulations for this here.

 Small- and medium-sized companies can get reimbursement for the fixed costs.
 You can find more information about this here.

 Small- and medium-sized companies that have problems due to the COVID-19 crisis can get free professional coaching from the Entrepreneurs Sounding Board Foundation (Stichting Ondernemersklankbord, OKB).
 During a six-month coaching process (sounding board trajectory), you will receive personal guidance from specialists and former entrepreneurs.
 For more information, have a look at this website.